ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 ### Test

-Figure XXXX below details how our program is tested.
+Figure 8 details how our program is tested.
 After inputting `dotnet test` in the terminal from the source directory, `dotnet restore` will run.
 Hereafter, all test files will run, and the terminal will output `Success`/`Failure` states for each testing directory.
 Alternative methods to testing are described in the "How to run test suite locally" section.

 ![Illustration of the testing from the _Chirp!_ root directory.](../docs/images/BDSA-testing.png)

-\pagebreak

 ### Release

-Figure XXXXX below is an illustration of our release process.
+Figure 9 is an illustration of our release process.
 A release can be triggered on push from any branch, but requires a tag that matches the pattern '*.*.*', e.g. 1.0.0.
 Upon pushing a tag, the release workflow will activate and create three releases for each of the following operating systems: Windows, MacOS and Linux.
 Depending on whether the sub-release targets Windows or one of the other two operating systems, the executable file will be named Chirp.exe or Chirp respectively.
 Our release is created from the `ChirpWeb.csproj` file, zipped and uploaded to GitHub where anyone can download them[^releasenote]